flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-01-qq/index.md

 cards:
   - order: 0
     body: >-
-      > “It’s rough to be outside right now.’
+      > “It’s rough to be outside right now."

       Michelle Eidem, a Cal Fire spokeswoman, on the Ferguson Fire, one of three